 Quickly, I felt a sudden and distraught urge and growing need to escape, as the desperation of my finality had seemed compelling and unimaginative.
 I pounded and pounded, until the lid was opened then, by the haunting woman dressed in the familiar white gown, with her long flowing grey hair, and those crimson eyes that had captivated with such a noticeable gleam.

 She was the vivid embodiment of the horrible death that had been harrying me, since the beginning.
 I could not escape the unwavering horror of her persecution, and this minacious being was somehow linked to my iniquitous past and prolonged guilt that in the end, I could not simply refel.
 This was incomprehensible to me, and I struggled afterwards to apply awareness.

-She surprised me, 'What is going on?
+She had surprised me, 'What is going on?
 Who are you, and have I died and I am not aware of that occurrence?
 Is this an unyielding nightmare?'

-She smiled at me and responded, 'Now, now, do not be startled much, for you will understand shortly everything'.
+She smiled at me and had responded, 'Now, now, do not be startled much, for you will understand shortly everything'.

 'Understand what?'
 I had uttered.

 She covered my mouth so that I could not perhaps alert the gravedigger.
 'Hush, you will understand I said.
 Hark!
 The night is still young, and we must depart with immediacy.
 You look too wan and feeble Bartolomeu!'